Conducting Rural Health Research, Needs Assessment, and Program Evaluation

 What are the main steps in planning for and conducting an assessment?

 Rural communities planning to conduct an assessment will benefit from thinking about the resources available in their particular community that can support the assessment activities.
 They can leverage existing relationships and networks, both formal and informal, to gain support and partners in the assessment process.
-They can make use of the hospital newsletter, local newspaper, radio station, and other local media to inform and engage community members.
-Already-scheduled local events, such as regular meetings of service organizations, are another opportunity for weaving the assessment activities into community life.
+These networks include a wide range of people and programs that impact health, such as clergy, schools, police, Head Start, WIC, and others.
+They can make use of the hospital or public health newsletter, local newspaper, radio station, and other local media to inform and engage community members.
+Already scheduled local events, such as regular meetings of service organizations, are another opportunity for weaving the assessment activities into community life.

 While the details of an assessment will vary depending upon its purpose, the broad steps are similar: